While we love taking people fishing, we don't do it for free...

 What’s for Lunch?
 What About to Drink?

-We provide a picnic-style lunch on all full-day Montana trips and most YNP trips.
-Some hike-in trips in YNP will include only hiking-friendly foods such as granola bars, etc. We can adjust for dietary requirements as needed.
+We provide a picnic-style lunch on all full-day Montana trips.
+Wade trips in YNP will include only hiking-friendly foods such as granola bars, etc. We can adjust for dietary requirements as needed.
 If your dietary needs are detailed, we may ask that you bring your own lunch and will offer a small discount to our listed rates.
 We’ll also offer this discount if you simply choose to bring your own lunch.

 We provide water and reusable water bottles on all trips, though you are also encouraged to bring your own reusables.
 Other beverages are the client’s responsibility.
 No single-serve glass containers, please, though wine bottles are fine.